The FCA has ruled that CPP credit card protection insurance and identity protection policies were unfairly sold to millions.

 If you're not happy with the way compensation scheme deals with your claim you can refer it to the Financial Ombudsman.
 However, the Ombudsman can only deal with your claim according to the scheme's rules and you'll lose even this recourse if you miss the August deadline.

-You should have all premiums since 14th January 2005 refunded (this is the date the FCA took over regulation of such products) with 8% interest added to the net sum.
+You should have all premiums since 14th January 2005 refunded (this is the date the FCA took over regulation of such products)

 Any claims paid out since that date will be deducted from your personal redress.